Human Services Continuing Education

 Start learning American Sign Language online with Lakeland College.

-Whether you are adding to your professional or personal skills, try our introductory ASL courses: ASL 101 Level 1 Part A and ASL 102 Level 1 Part B.
+Whether you're adding to your professional or personal skills, try our introductory ASL courses: ASL 101 Level 1 Part A and ASL 102 Level 1 Part B.

 These courses are part of our American Sign Language and Deaf Culture Studies certificate program.